 Metered Bandwidth: You will have a strict bandwidth limit in this type of plan.
 For example, if you get 5 GB metered bandwidth in your hosting package, you can’t exceed that limit by a single byte too.

 Unmetered Bandwidth: This type of bandwidth plan offers high flexibility.
 If you decide to use 10 GB worth of bandwidth, but you exceed your limit and use 15 GB or 20 GB, it won’t matter.
 It means this type of plan allows you to use as much bandwidth as you want except there’s an upper limit.
 You can always ask your hosting provider what that limit is.

-There are several hosting providers that offer unmetered bandwidth in all their packages brawl stars private server.
+There are several hosting providers that offer unmetered bandwidth in all their packages.
 So, you won’t need to select between metered and unmetered bandwidth.